-The capture of Manila by the British in the Seven Years War in 1762:
+The capture of Manilla by the British in the Seven Years War in 1762:

 Possibly Britain’s most successful amphibious operation

 The previous battle of the Seven Years War is the Battle of Wilhelmstahl

 The next battle in the British Battles sequence is the Battle of Arcot